Last updated: 2 November 2021

 The programme also aims to give building consent authorities and homeowners greater confidence that the people building homes are making well-informed decisions about building products and methods.

-The 'Building (Building Products and Methods, Modular Components, and Other Matters) Amendment Act 2021' is the first phase of a suite of reforms to building legislation, which introduced mandatory minimum information requirements for building products, enabled the creation of a new voluntary certification scheme for modular component manufacturers, paved the way for a strengthened product certification scheme, and set stronger penalties to promote higher levels of compliance with the building regulatory system.
+The 'Building (Building Products and Methods, Modular Components, and Other Matters) Amendment Act 2021' was passed by parliament in June 2021, and is the first phase of a suite of reforms to building legislation.
+The Act introduced mandatory minimum information requirements for building products, enabled the creation of a new voluntary certification scheme for modular component manufacturers, paved the way for a strengthened product certification scheme, and set stronger penalties to promote higher levels of compliance with the building regulatory system.

-The government has progressed work so far on three occupational groups as part of this programme:
+The government has progressed work on three occupational groups as part of this programme:

 - plumbers, gasfitters and drainlayers